kiorky/dotfiles/.vim/bundle/custom/black/docs/the_black_code_style/current_style.md

 by the standard library).
 In general,
 [90-ish seems like the wise choice](https://youtu.be/wf-BqAjZb8M?t=260).

-If you're paid by the line of code you write, you can pass `--line-length` with a lower number. _Black_ will try to respect that.
+If you're paid by the lines of code you write, you can pass `--line-length` with a lower number. _Black_ will try to respect that.
 However, sometimes it won't be able to without breaking other rules.
 In those rare cases, auto-formatted code will exceed your allotted limit.